-- 112 The notes shall: - (a) present information about the basis of preparation of the financial statements and the specific accounting policies used in accordance with paragraphs 117- 124:
+- 112 The notes shall: - (a) present information about the basis of preparation of the financial statements and the specific accounting policies used in accordance with paragraphs 117- 124;

-- (b) disclose the information required by SB-FRSs that is not presented elsewhere in the financial statements; and - (c) provide information that is not presented elsewhere in the financial statements, but is relevant to an understanding of any of them. - An entity shall, as far as practicable, present notes in a systematic manner.
-An entity shall cross-reference each item in the statements of financial position and of comprehensive income, in the separate income statement (if presented), and in the statements of changes in equity and of cash flows to any related information in the notes. - An entity normally presents notes in the following order, to assist users to understand the financial statements and to compare them with financial statements of other entities: - (a) statement of compliance with SB-FRSs (see paragraph 16); - (b) summary of significant accounting policies applied (see paragraph 117); - (c) supporting information for items presented in the statements of financial position and of comprehensive income, in the separate income statement (if presented), and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (d) other disclosures, including: - contingent liabilities (see SB-FRS 37) and unrecognised contractual commitments, and - (ii) non-financial disclosures, eg the entity's financial risk management objectives and policies (see SB-FRS 107). - In some circumstances, it may be necessary or desirable to vary the order of specific items within the notes.
+- (b) disclose the information required by SB-FRSs that is not presented elsewhere in the financial statements; and - (c) provide information that is not presented elsewhere in the financial statements, but is relevant to an understanding of any of them. - 113 An entity shall, as far as practicable, present notes in a systematic manner.
+An entity shall cross-reference each item in the statements of financial position and in the statement(s) of profit or loss and other comprehensive income, and in the statements of changes in equity and of cash flows to any related information in the notes. - 114 An entity normally presents notes in the following order, to assist users to understand the financial statements and to compare them with financial statements of other entities: - (a) statement of compliance with SB-FRSs (see paragraph 16); - (b) summary of significant accounting policies applied (see paragraph 117); - (c) supporting information for items presented in the statements of financial position and in the statement(s) of profit or loss and other comprehensive income, and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (d) other disclosures, including: - (i) contingent liabilities (see SB-FRS 37) and unrecognised contractual commitments, and - (ii) non-financial disclosures, eg the entity's financial risk management objectives and policies (see SB-FRS 107). - 115 In some circumstances, it may be necessary or desirable to vary the order of specific items within the notes.
 For example, an entity may combine information on changes in fair value recognised in profit or loss with information on maturities of financial instruments, although the former disclosures relate to the statement(s) presenting profit or loss and other comprehensive income and the latter relate to the statement of financial position.
-Nevertheless, an entity retains a systematic structure for the notes as far as practicable. - An entity may present notes providing information about the basis of preparation of the financial statements and specific accounting policies as a separate section of the financial statements.
+Nevertheless, an entity retains a systematic structure for the notes as far as practicable. - 116 An entity may present notes providing information about the basis of preparation of the financial statements and specific accounting policies as a separate section of the financial statements.